NukolLodda/Flopcraft/README.md

 **Downloading Aesthetic Music Files For Modussy**

 When you download the Modussy jar file, you either renamed the extension to .zip or make a texture pack.
-There are plenty of tutorials on how to make texture packs but they aren't really that complicated.
+There are plenty of tutorials on how to make texture packs, but they aren't really that complicated.

 In both cases, you must have the sound files go to the following directory:
 "assets/modussy/sounds"